Mellanox/SAI-P4-BM/README.md

 <a name="sai"></a>
 # SAI API
 ![[sai_arch]](https://github.com/YonatanPitz/SAI-P4-BM/blob/master/docs/SAI_arch.PNG)
-The SAI lib (C lib) can be found and included in [SAI dir](targets/P4-SAI/SAI/) SAI API consist of few layers.
+The SAI lib (C lib) can be found and included in [SAI dir](targets/P4-SAI/SAI/)
+The sai lib uses P4 thrift to configure the soft switch

 <a name="ptf"></a>
 # Running PTF tests